 Now that you know the full story of Saint Patrick and how he came to be, you can really enjoy the celebrations this St. Patricks Day!

-We hope that you enjoyed this blog post and if you are interested in the trip of a lifetime on a self-guided hiking tour in Ireland, check out our website.
+We hope that you enjoyed this guide to St. Patrick’s Day: The Story of St. Patrick.
+If you are interested in the trip of a lifetime to Ireland on a self-guided hiking tour, check out our range of Ireland hiking itineraries.